Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Discussion

 \paragraph{Task decomposition.} An unlearnable task can sometimes be split into subtasks with stable, attributable feedback.
 Code generation illustrates this: writing complete software is a monolithic challenge, but predicting the next token is a sequence of local decisions~\citep{radford2019}, each benefiting from the rich structural constraints of the programming language.
 The decomposition transforms the information flow available to the learner without changing the ultimate goal.

 \paragraph{Engineered feedback structures.} Three design choices improve learnability: exposing intermediate states so the learner can observe progress, providing feedback that is timely and attributable to specific decisions, and ensuring that different failure modes are distinguishable.
 A task where failure produces a single ``wrong'' signal is far less learnable than one where failure produces a specific diagnostic, even when both tasks have the same ultimate objective.
+A fourth, overarching principle is to place the verifier \emph{outside} the learner: when the same parameters generate both actions and evaluations, the system cannot escape its own biases (the meta-layer fracture problem described above).
+Code naturally satisfies this condition: the compiler is an independent external verifier that shares no parameters with the model.
+For domains that lack such infrastructure, engineering an external verification loop, formal proof checkers, symbolic executors, independent critic models, is the most direct route to moving a task from Level~1 or~2 toward Level~4.

 \paragraph{Weaker objectives.} The stronger the learning objective, the more likely it is to be unlearnable.
 Global optimality, long-term consistency, and high-level abstraction impose information requirements that realistic feedback channels cannot satisfy.
 Weak objectives (locally correct, progressively approximate, verifiable at each step, discardable when wrong) support the most reliable learning systems. \citet{schapire1990} proves formally that learners barely better than random can be composed into arbitrarily accurate ones.
 Accordingly, weak objectives are not a compromise but a design principle.
 Progress therefore accumulates through many small, reliable steps rather than through a single leap to the global optimum.